 “If you’ve got a company trying to deliver a building project update to an offshore client where perhaps English is not their first language, data visualisation is a great way to cross any language barrier and aid understanding.
 It’s a whole different way of having a conversation,” Greg says.

 “Back then, Entuitive had up to four Ara students doing final year projects with us, and they were fabulous.
-We now employ three Ara graduates with amazingly complimentary skillsets,” Tom says.
+We now employ three Ara graduates with amazingly complementary skillsets,” Tom says.
 Further development is a given.

 “Datanest should become a platform to build more and more cool and useful stuff, and we’ll be releasing new features.
-Longer term we have a vision of having created an ecosystem where multiple disciplines work together with information all in the same place, and you could have a territorial authority review it as well, with anyone digging into further detail as required,” Tom says.
+Longer-term we have a vision of having created an ecosystem where multiple disciplines work together with information all in the same place, and you could have a territorial authority review it as well, with anyone digging into further detail as required,” Tom says.

 The greatest issue that software designers can’t (completely) account for is the physical limitations of phones themselves and how to harness the benefits of new software in challenging outdoor environments and situations.

 The Gather app builder and Maps features on Datanest allow managers to create the necessary framework for their team’s data collection, choosing from a set selection of dropdown fields, values and text boxes.

 Today, employers need employees who are adaptable and able to learn new skills quickly.
 A degree or certification provides a solid foundation, but it is on-the-job training that allows employees to develop the most.